Abanesjo/g1_upperbody_ros2/README.md

 docker compose up --build
 ```

+Before proceeding, it's advised to wait until the container finishes compiling the ros packages, which is when you see the message

+ **"g1_upperbody_ros2  | Summary: 10 packages finished [27.7s]"**

-Also grant access to your display for docker applications
+If not already, grant access to your display for docker applications

 ```
 xhost +local:root